tibetan-nlp/lexicon-of-tibetan-verb-stems/README.md

 by various dictionary sources.
 For example, an argument frame of `Erg-Abs` indicates that the verb takes two core arguments, the first marked with ergative case, and the second with absolutive (unmarked) case.

+### Meanings

+The fourth column of **lemmas.txt** shows the verb's meaning or meanings, as copied from various dictionary sources.
+Among other uses, these meanings help to identify the difference between lemmas that share the same form.

 # Applying the Stylesheet